 > and more...

 WiFi is a perfect solution if you have a venue with an active WiFi network and you do not want to spend money on new hardware - your router is the only device you need.

-Taking into account the signal strength, WiFi is more reliable than the signal provided by beacons but you won't be able to achieve a similar level of precision as WiFi networks usually cover large areas whereas beacon campaigns can have precision up to 1 meter.
+Taking into account the signal strength, WiFi is more reliable than the signal provided by beacons but you won't be able to achieve a similar level of precision as WiFi networks usually cover large areas whereas beacon campaigns can have precision to inches.

 WiFi marketing is also useful if you want to make sure that people will have bluetooth turned on to receive beacon proximity campaigns in your venue.
 You can simply create a WiFi campaign that triggers a notification reminder "Turn on Bluetooth to receive more special offers".
 This significantly increases conversion rates for beacon campaigns.

 WiFi, Geofence and Beacons complement each other, so it is recommended to use a variation of them at the same time.